ainazabitai/assignment1-recursion/README.md

 Task 9.
 I implemented a recursive method to count the number of characters in a string.
 Each recursive call processes one character.
 The total count is printed.
 <img width="1540" height="873" alt="image" src="https://github.com/user-attachments/assets/e4bf3f73-f356-4092-bec4-3fb6a6090ae0" />
 Task 10.
 I implemented the Euclidean algorithm using recursion to find the GCD of two numbers.
 The function repeatedly applies a % b until b becomes zero.
 The result is printed.

-Summery: In this assignment, I implemented multiple problems using recursion in Java to strengthen my understanding of recursive algorithms and problem-solving techniques.
+Summary: In this assignment, I implemented multiple problems using recursion in Java to strengthen my understanding of recursive algorithms and problem-solving techniques.